Exit Devices and Los Angeles Fire Codes

 Each state has a fire codes that public and commercial building owners should observe.
 In Los Angeles County, all exit routes should meet some design and construction requirements.
 First, all exit routes should be a permanent part of that workplace.
 The constructors should ensure that the exit is separated from the fire resistant materials.
 All materials used in separating exits from the other workplace parts should have at least one hour fire resistance rating if the exit connects only three or fewer stories, but if the exit connects more than four stories, the material should have two hour fire resistance rating.

 The opening to an exit should also be limited.
 The exit is only permitted to feature only the openings that are necessary in allowing access to exit form occupied areas of a workplace or to exit discharge.
-Openings to an exit should be protected by self closing doors which remains closed or which closes automatically in case of an emergency upon sounding of the fire alarm or the employee alarm system.
-A fire door that includes a frame should be listed or approved by the nationally recognized testing laboratory.
+Openings to an exit should be protected by self closing doors which remain closed or which close automatically in case of an emergency upon sounding of the fire alarm or the employee alarm system.
+A fire door that includes a frame should be listed or approved by the nationally recognized testing laboratory, getting a fire door is a MUST when getting a fire alarm installation.

 The number of exit points should be adequate to allow prompt evacuation of the employees and any other individual occupying the building during emergencies.
 The exit doors should be practically situated as far as possible from each other so that if fire or smoke blocks one exit route, people can use the other exit route.
 A single exit door is permitted in case the size of the building, the number of employees or the workplace arrangement is in a way that employees will be able to evacuate safely in case of an emergency.